manrajminhas/Classroom-Booking-System/docs/prompts.md

 https://chatgpt.com/c/68d77d11-92d8-832a-9f4b-8303549bfc06

 6. Will S: When implementing the create method in a NestJS controller, how do I pass in the data of the object that I want to create?

+7. Will S: How do I use Swagger for TypeScript and Nest documentation?